sguadav/My_Stock_Portfolio/README.md

 # My_Portfolio
-Using csv files and stock analytics to maintain a portfolio
+Using csv files and stock analytics to maintain a portfolio.

 This project consist of an interactive program using user input to maintain and analyze stocks from csv file.

 To start the program, open the homeInput.py file and hit run.
+Start by adding some stocks with the commands specified in '' to edit or see your portfolio and you can also explore different stocks to see some analytics.

+Helpful libraries:
+- Pandas
+- CSV
+- Matplotlib
+- Colorema
+- Datetime

+Link to my sources on financial analysis:
+- Simranpal Singh youtube channel: Simranpal explains how to do some intrinsic value calculation that were very helpful https://www.youtube.com/channel/UCOi_Zu4asFEMKISIbL9yuUA
+- Luke Posey's MACD in Python: https://towardsdatascience.com/implementing-macd-in-python-cc9b2280126a